carteras/EDI.cookbook/os/basics.strings.find-strings-in-files.md

 ---

 ### **1. Understanding `strings`**
-The `strings` command **extracts human-readable text from binary files**, making it useful for debugging, reverse engineering, and analyzing executables.
+The `strings` command **extracts human-readable text from binary files**, making it useful for debugging, reverse engineering, and analysing executables.

 👀 **Basic Syntax:**
 ```bash